 Soft music played in the bar, Debra sat alone drinking a glass of Whiskey on the rocks.
-Keith Urban kept saying “But you’ll think of me, you’ll think of me…” And Debra could no longer hold her tears.
+Keith Urban kept singing “But you’ll think of me, you’ll think of me…” And Debra could no longer hold her tears.
 ‘I can’t do this anymore Debra; you’ve changed so much.’
 Samuel said as he walked out of their Union Square apartment.
 Three weeks later, Debra was drinking at the Old New York bar, alone and devastated.

 ‘When I found out the Jacaranda tree in the Quad fell, I knew something bad was going to happen.
 Call me superstitious but I just knew something terrible was going to happen.’
 Aileene said to her colleague.
 ‘So, you didn’t get the grant, big deal.
 It happens to some of the best.’
 Dr Carol Young said to Ailene.
 The two colleagues were talking in the common room, drinking coffee and taking a break from their ongoing research.
 Something buzzed; Aileene’s mobile phone vibrated inside her pocket.
 She took her phone out and looked at the screen, an unrecognisable number appeared in front of Aileene’s eyes.
 It seemed to be a foreign phone number.
 ‘Excuse me Carol, I should take this.’
 Aileene apologised for the interruption and left the common room to find a more private area to have a conversation on her mobile phone.
 Her office was a bit far, so she decided to go towards the fire staircase.